Arthur-Kitsuragi/FluidDiff/README.md

 Achieved MAE = 0.1 after 40 epochs.

+To predict future condition of fluid use `ddm.generate(n, diffusion_time, data)`, where `n` is amount of batches, `diffusion_time` is amount of diffusion steps during sampling, `data` is TensorFlow Tensor (shape = (N, 64, 64, 4), where N is number of pictures, the first and the second channels should be Noise, the third one - ρ(0), the fourth one - 64x64 matrix where each element = t/40 (t can be 1,...40; in fact it's simulation time))
 ## Example Generation

 Below is an example of FluidDiff denoising a fluid field: